wuarthur/hCaptcha-Solver/README.md

 # hCaptcha Solver
-WIP - Has successfully solved captcha around 3 times in testing.
+DONE - Has successfully solved captcha around 3 times in testing.
 Working on making it faster so it doesn't expire.

 Credit to <a href="https://github.com/FliiGQ">FliiGQ</a> because he made a custom uploader just for this project